johnolson22/Cards/README.md

 # Cards
 A program that includes Blackjack, Solitaire, and War;
-Run the CardGame file to play
+Run the CardGame.java file from the command line to play